RaviTambade/TFLPortal/Documentation/TransflowerWebdesign/tflwebdesign2.md

 ---

 ### 2. **Courses Page**
-This page needs to serve as a comprehensive guide to what students can expect from your curriculum.
+This page needs to serve as a comprehensive guide to what students can expect from Transflower curriculum.

 #### **Course Cards**:
 - **Visual Appeal**: